University Disciplinary Committee

 - The student must be notified in writing of the specific policy, standard or regulation the student has allegedly violated.
 Such notification is normally made at least seven calendar days before the hearing.

-- Throughout the student conduct process, the student respondent will receive full notification of complaint, notification of any hearing and notification of disposition of the charge and will have the opportunity to be present throughout the hearing process.
+- Throughout the community standards process, the student respondent will receive full notification of complaint, notification of any hearing and notification of disposition of the charge and will have the opportunity to be present throughout the hearing process.

 - The complainant will receive full notification of the complaint, notification of any hearing, and will have the opportunity to be present throughout the hearing process.